 When it comes to online gaming, ping is the most important thing.
-Even more important than your hardware itself.
+Probably more important than your PC itself.

 To have a stable and lower ping, you need a number of things (apart from having a fast internet in the first place), but most prominent among them all is a 'gaming router'.

 But before starting the actual roundup about best gaming routers, let's start from the basics.

 A WiFi router is the central hub in your home network.
 And since the number of devices in our home networks is increasing day by day, this scenario isn't going to change anytime soon.

 I used the term 'wifi router' above because routers used to come in two ways: Wireless/WiFi routers and wired routers.